Rent protection terms

 One month unpaid

-If the rent has still not been paid by the tenant and we have confirmed that the tenant is still in possession of your property, we will initiate a payment for this one month's rent - referred to below as a 'rent protection payment' - to you within five business days.
+If the rent has still not been paid by the tenant and we have confirmed that the tenant is still in possession of your property, we will initiate a payment for this one month's rent - referred to below as a 'rent protection payment' – this will be paid to you within five business days of the rent due date.
 It may then take a further three days for monies to be received, to account for BACS payment processing.

 Two months unpaid

-After the first initial rent protection payment, any further rent protection payments will be initiated within five business days upon written confirmation of the following:
+After the first initial rent protection payment, any further rent protection payments will be initiated within five business days upon written confirmation from you, of the following:

 • The tenant still occupies the property